Tax Refund Calculator 2026

 Child Tax Credit (CTC)

-Fully refundable credit for health insurance purchased through the Marketplace.
-Based on income relative to federal poverty level.
-Can be taken in advance or at tax time.
+Fully refundable credit for Marketplace health insurance.
+Based on income relative to the federal poverty level.
+Can be received in advance (advance PTC) or claimed at filing.

-• Consider Offer in Compromise: If you truly cannot pay, you may qualify to settle your tax debt for less than the full amount owed.
+• Consider an Offer in Compromise.
+If you genuinely cannot pay the full amount, you may qualify to settle for less.
+Use the IRS pre-qualifier tool first.

 Frequently Asked Questions About Tax Refunds

-Use the IRS "Where's My Refund?" tool at IRS.gov/refunds or the IRS2Go mobile app.
-You can check your status 24 hours after e-filing or 4 weeks after mailing a paper return.
-You'll need your Social Security number or ITIN, filing status, and exact refund amount.
-The tool updates daily and shows three stages: return received, refund approved, and refund sent.
+Use the IRS 'Where's My Refund?' tool at IRS.gov/refunds or the IRS2Go mobile app.
+You need your Social Security number, filing status, and exact refund amount.
+The tool updates daily and shows three stages: Return Received, Refund Approved, and Refund Sent.
+You can check 24 hours after e-filing or 4 weeks after mailing a paper return.